-Each week day noon, a hearty hot lunch is served to around 150 people.
+Each week day noon, a hearty lunch is served to around 150 people.
 Food preparation, set-up, serving, and clean-up tasks are all done by community volunteers.
-Working under the daily direction of Mr. Richard Crowe, soup kitchen program director, all head chefs, sous chefs, and day leaders are volunteers, too.
+Working under the daily direction of Mr. Richard Crowe, Soup Kitchen Program Director, all head chefs, sous chefs, and day leaders are volunteers, too.

 Who is invited to lunch at the soup kitchen?

-All those who are in need are welcome, regardless of race, creed, color or sex.
-St. Francis Catholic Kitchen considers those who enter the dining room as special guests.
+All are welcome, regardless of race, creed, color or gender.
+St. Francis Catholic Kitchen considers those who partake to be special guests.

 When are meals served?

-There is a cafeteria–style lunch served year round, every Monday through Friday, from noon to 1:00 PM.
+There is a sack lunch served year round, every Monday through Friday, from 12:00 PM to 1:00 PM.